fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='warning' title='Readings Quiz' text="
-This quiz draws equally from both readings and focuses on food and identity in the Southwest "%}
+This quiz draws equally from both readings and focuses on food and identity in the Southwest.
+"%}